Blackburn: Education

 Secondary education in Blackburn is provided by nine state-funded schools and one private school.
 In 2005, Tauheedul Islam Girls' High School became the first Muslim state school in the North West.
 It had previously been an independent school.
 Since then Tauheedul Islam Boys' High School has been established and Queen Elizabeth's Grammar School joined the state-funded sector.

 The town also has a few special schools.
 St Thomas's and Sunnyhurst Pupil Referral Unit educates children unable to attend mainstream school for health reasons or other difficulties.

 Over £25 million was invested in educational initiatives in Blackburn with Darwen in the late 2000s, including new schools, city learning centres and children's centres.
 Over 11,000 adults take part in some form of educational programme.
 Blackburn with Darwen council has twice had Beacon Status for education in the "Fostering School Improvement" and "Transforming the School Workforce" categories.
-Compared with 56.5 per cent nationally, 51.3 per cent of pupils in Blackburn with Darwen achieve grades A*–C. The average GCE/VCE A/AS and Equivalent Point Score per Student is 649.7, compared with 716.7 nationally.
+Compared with 56.5% nationally, 51.3% of pupils in Blackburn with Darwen achieve grades A*–C. The average GCE/VCE A/AS and Equivalent Point Score per Student is 649.7, compared with 716.7 nationally.

 Although the town's proportion of ethnic minorities is below 25%, in some schools the vast majority of pupils are from the ethnic minority population, whilst other schools are almost entirely white.
 This has been identified as a problem to racial integration in the town.

 The independent school sector is represented by Westholme School and Jamiatul Ilm Wal Huda.

 The two further education colleges in the town are Blackburn College and the sixth-form St. Mary's College.
 The town does not have a university, but some higher education courses for over-18s are provided by the East Lancashire Institute of Higher Education (ELIHE).

-Local media
+Media

 Local TV coverage is provided by BBC North West Tonight and ITV Granada Reports.